bjfletcher/o-comment-api/README.md

 - section: Override the default mapping based on URL or CAPI with an explicit mapping.
 Section parameter should be a valid FT metadata term (Primary section)
 - tags: Tags which will be added to the collection in Livefyre
+- stream: if streaming should be initialized automatically

 ##### Example